insidewhy/oniwabandana/README.md

 let g:oniwa_open="<cr>"
 let g:oniwa_backspace="<c-h>"  " in addition to backspace key let g:oniwa_close="<c-c>"

+" This is a vim setting that Oniwabandana uses to filter matches. set wildignore="*.png,*.gif"
 ```

 This would make Oniwabandana easier to use: